dynamik-dev/cloak-laravel/README.md

 ### Encryption at Rest

-All sensitive data is encrypted using Laravel's `Crypt` facade before being stored, regardless of which storage driver is used.
-This provides defense in depth—even if memory or cache is compromised, the original PII remains protected.
+This Laravel adapter integrates with cloak-php v0.2.0's encryption system using Laravel's `Crypt` facade.
+All sensitive data is encrypted before being stored, providing defense in depth—even if memory or cache is compromised, the original PII remains protected.

+The encryption is handled through a custom `LaravelEncryptor` that implements cloak-php's `EncryptorInterface`, using Laravel's built-in encryption for seamless integration with your application's `APP_KEY`.

 ### Persist Mode

-- **`persist: false`** (default) - Encrypted in-memory storage.
+- **`persist: false`** (default) - In-memory storage with encryption.
 Perfect for single-request flows where you cloak → call LLM → uncloak in one request.
-Data is automatically garbage collected.
+Data is automatically garbage collected when the request ends.

-- **`persist: true`** - Encrypted Laravel cache.
+- **`persist: true`** - Laravel cache storage with encryption.
 Use this when you need to uncloak in a different request (e.g., webhook responses, queued jobs).
+TTL is configurable via `default_ttl`.

 ## Usage